-Traditionally, many organizations use discussion forums to prompt engagement from their members, but in time these forums often become difficult to manage, with similar ideas and feedback spread across dozens of threads.
+Traditionally, organizations use discussions to prompt engagement from their members, but in time they often become difficult to manage, with similar ideas and feedback spread across dozens of threads.
 This makes cultivating ideas time consuming and difficult.

 Watch the video